Aleem21/arm_camera_calibration/README.txt

 If everything works fine, the calibration procedure should steer the robot into the poses that are given in calibration_path.yaml and write pattern and arm poses to two files in arm_camera_calibration/: pattern_poses.txt and arm_poses.txt.
-When all poses are written you can shut down the launch file.
+When all poses are written the launch file gets shut down.

-* ./octave/calibration arm_poses.txt pattern_poses.txt
+* cd octave
+* ./calibration ../arm_poses.txt ../pattern_poses.txt
 This runs the transformation computation using the written arm_poses.txt and pattern_poses.txt
 The transformation is printed on the screen.
 Use the last column of the matrix